 The ritual of inhaling the liquid made of mapacho, or “repocati rao”, has been transmitted from generation to generation in the Shipibo culture.
 This medicine is prepared by soaking mapacho in a small quantity of water and leaving it to macerate until it turns into a dense and dark tint.
 During this process, the water absorbs all the properties of tobacco, especially the concentration of nicotine, which is very water-soluble.

-Back in the days, this ritual was performed in every household and it was especially used for children – grandmothers were mainly responsible for healing their youngsters and they used to do it with the tobacco liquid, as well as with huito, ajosacha and mucura.
+Back in the day, this ritual was performed in every household and it was especially used for children – grandmothers were mainly responsible for healing their youngsters and they used to do it with the tobacco liquid, as well as with huito, ajosacha and mucura.
 They normally performed this ritual in the morning hours, and then the children had to bathe in the river and drink its water while diving and swimming.
 This way, the grandmothers would ensure that their grandchildren would grow strong and healthy, be active and dynamic, and develop intelligence and concentration.
-Likewise, mapacho liquid was used to cure diseases such as sinusitis, to fight insomnia, to relieve hoarseness, but it was also recommended for women to improve their ability to visualize the patterns of “kené” – traditional Shipibo designs.
+Likewise, mapacho liquid was used to cure diseases such as sinusitis, to fight insomnia, and to relieve hoarseness, but it was also recommended for women to improve their ability to visualize the patterns of “kené” – traditional Shipibo designs.
 Read More...

-Shamans use this medicine to heal depression, stress and various emotional conditions, such as anger, fear and a strong temper.
+Shamans use this medicine to heal depression, stress, and various emotional conditions, such as anger, fear, and a strong temper.
 The inhaled tobacco liquid helps to expulse phlegm, which is considered to be the materialization of sadness and accumulated trauma.
 It also opens the mind and strengthens intuition.

 Maestro Heberto usually performs this ritual prior to an Ayahuasca ceremony to prepare the body and spirit of the participant to receive the healing.
 The liquid is applied to the nostrils with a dropper.
 The initial sensation can be quite uncomfortable – one may experience dizziness or hiccups, which is actually a good sign that the medicine has begun to work.
-As it removes layers of blocked energies, the patient starts noticing an opening of the mind, mental clarity and an overall increase of energy and strength.
+As it removes layers of blocked energies, the patient starts noticing an opening of the mind, mental clarity, and an overall increase in energy and strength.

 Several applications are made during one ritual.
-The first three are necessary for all the participants since they correspond to the three doors of the three main healing channels – love, medicine and protection.
+The first three are necessary for all the participants since they correspond to the three doors of the three main healing channels – love, medicine, and protection.
 After that, the patient can choose if he wants another dose, which is quite often the case.
 At the end of the ritual, as instructed by the grandmothers, it is important to connect with the spirit of water, ideally by bathing in the river (alternatively, having a shower), and drinking lots of water to eliminate the toxins and bad energies that have been steered up by the tobacco liquid ritual.